-It is well established that the pore size distribution of PAC highly depends upon the plant parts used [41] and AC with more structural, textural (micropores, mesopores or macropores) and chemical properties as precursors has excellent electrochemical features [42].
-Nevertheless, in the present review article, noteworthy recent literature available on plant biomass i. e phytomass-derived AC, which includes different parts of the plants such as stem, leaf, flower, seed, fruit and root are considered and under the following titles, we discuss these categories of phytomass for deriving active carbon with excellent performance.
+It is well established that the pore size distribution of PAC highly depends upon the plant parts used [41] and AC with more structural, textural (micropores, mesopores, or macropores) and chemical properties as precursors have excellent electrochemical features [42].
+Nevertheless, in the present review article, noteworthy recent literature available on plant biomass, i.e., PAC, which includes different parts of the plants such as stems, leaves, flowers, seeds, fruits, and roots are considered and under the following titles, we discuss these categories of phytomass for deriving active carbon with excellent performance.
+Further, the important facts related to the synthesis methods and physical and electrochemical features of PACs are elaborated in the following sub-sections.